 - When discussing the details of the exercises such as how to perform them or how often, work together with your client to come up with directions for the exercises.
 Doing this will help your client remember exactly what they’re supposed to do with each exercise and, more importantly, get them to feel more personally involved in the process with you; this will increase their adherence and motivation to want to do these new “corrective” exercises.

 - Include written instructions with the accompanying photos of their corrective exercises.
-The pictures and instructions are a great way to give clients tangible reminders of their experience of the specialty services you provide.
+The pictures and instructions are a great way to give clients tangible reminders of their experience of the corrective exercise specialty services you provide.

 - If you want to truly keep yourself in the forefront of your clients’ minds, make personalized client workbooks or homework folders for them so they can organize their corrective exercise instructions.
 Creating individualized client workbooks dedicated to corrective exercise homework is a great way to get your clients involved and it also helps to brand your corrective exercise services.

 Follow-Up With Clients: Whenever you have shown a client a corrective exercise strategy or technique they can use to help alleviate their particular ache and/or pain, follow-up with them in a subsequent session or appointment to review what you told them to do.
 Reviewing exercises in this manner will enable clients to ask you any questions that may have come up as they did the exercise(s).
 It also gives you the opportunity to provide them with positive feedback on gains they have made since utilizing the corrective exercises in their program (e.g., pain reduction or improved movement).